Broker Check

 We believe that anyone should be able to receive quality financial services and advice, at a cost that is easy to understand.
 We’re very aware that fees can be a sensitive subject, so it’s our goal to clearly provide significant value for you in a transparent way.
 We encourage all investors, including our own clients, to ask questions freely and honestly on this subject.

-For investment management clients of Harris Financial, we offer both advisory and brokerage services through our broker-dealer, LPL Financial.
+For investment management clients of Harris Financial, we only offer advisory services.
+But it is important to understand the differences between advisory and brokerage services.

 Brokerage Investing

 In a brokerage account, your cost is mostly tied to transactions – purchases and sales of investments.
-This cost structure can be a great fit for investments you plan to hold for a long time or don’t need to change – examples might include CDs, stock positions with large deferred capital gains, target-date style funds, or individual bonds you plan to hold to maturity.
+This cost structure can be a great fit for investments you plan to hold for a long time or don’t need to change often – examples might include CDs, stock positions with large deferred capital gains, target-date style funds, or individual bonds you plan to hold to maturity.
 Investing this way can be very low-cost over time, but typically doesn’t involve much oversight or management.
+While we can't offer brokerage accounts, we can sometimes set up accounts in a way that offers similar benefits for clients with other assets held with Harris Financial.